Skip to Content

 Find self-care activities you enjoy

 Part of the process of being mindful involves whatever personal self-care routines you might enjoy.
-Already when I was feeling anxious before speaking with the NYC Well counselor, I made a point to focus my days on things that would help: journaling, reading, avoiding social media.
+Already when I was feeling anxious before speaking with the NYC Well counselor, I made a point to focus my days on things that would help: journaling, reading, avoiding avoiding using social media as therapy.

 In the days since, with lots of time alone, I’ve started to do a lot of the little things I’d forgotten that I actually enjoyed.
 I’ve been creating art, even sewing random cloths together, re-decorating my bedroom, and keeping my online activity to a minimum.